 The City and County of San Francisco prioritizes services for the homeless in many ways: through supportive housing units, increased medical respite beds, comprehensive services that include substance abuse and mental health treatment, and innovative programs like the City’s Navigation Center.
-Union Square Cares is a community building campaign by the Union Square Foundation that provides compassionate and humane outreach services to individuals experiencing homelessness by contracting with local nonprofits to provide workforce development opportunities, a pathway to housing, and strategies to connect people with long lost friends and family members.
+Union Square Cares is a community building campaign by the Union Square Foundation that contracts with local non-profits to add an additional layer of support in our community and impacted communities in San Francisco.

 How Union Square Cares Works:

 We are purchasing lunches to support our local businesses and show our gratitude for our incredible clean and safe team members.

 We will continue our initiatives in supporting local businesses as well as our first responders, public servants, and local workers in Union Square.

 Thank You Murals

 Success we've had with the

 We’re here to work together towards ending homelessness.
 But when facing such a deeply-embedded societal problem, knowing the first step can be difficult.
 However, in consultations with our homeless folks, they've let us know the first step can be simple acknowledgment.
 We can start by trying to eliminate the social hesitation around acknowledging homeless people.

 31 team members received full-time employment!